python/cpython/Doc/library/threading.rst

 .. note::

-   While they are not listed below, the ``camelCase`` names used for some methods and functions in this module in the Python 2.x series are still supported by this module.
+   The ``camelCase`` names used for some methods and functions in this module in the Python 2.x series are still supported by this module.
+They will be removed in the future.

 .. impl-detail::